catamphetamine/react-pages/README.md

 ### HTTP errors

+This library doesn't force one to dispatch "asynchronous" Redux actions using the `http` utility in order to fetch data over HTTP.
+For example, one could use the standard `fetch()` function instead.
+But if one chooses to use the `http` utility, default error handlers for it could be set up.

-To listen for HTTP request errors, one may specify an `http.onError()` function in `react-pages.js` configuration file.
+To listen for common `http` errors, one may specify an `http.onError()` function in `react-pages.js` configuration file.

 ```js
 {